snscaimito/snscaimito.github.com/content/resume/index.markdown

 </div>

 ## Executive Summary
 As a lifelong software developer (since the 1980s), I am proficient in Java, JavaScript, and Ruby, with additional experience in C, C++, and Objective-C. I can even read COBOL from back in the day.
 I also have contributed to Open Source Software as part of client engagements.

+When embedded in a software development team as a Senior Developer Advocate I help to uplift the technical and organizational skills of all team members in collaboration with and reporting to senior management.

-My extensive business experience and knowledge at the international level are invaluable when working with global teams.
+My extensive business experience and knowledge at the international level are invaluable when working with global teams and senior leadership.
 While most of my work communication is in English, I am also fluent in German (my first language) and Spanish.

 At [https://www.stephan-schwab.com](https://www.stephan-schwab.com) I maintain a personal website and blog with technical articles that further shows my expertise and serves as a reference for my clients.